John Dickson (New Zealand poet): Background

 Dickson was born in Milton in South Otago in 1944.
 His father, Walter Dickson, was a farm worker.
 His mother, Margaret Dickson, was a music teacher; she died when her son was 14.
 Dickson had one brother, 15 years his senior.
 He received his education at Southland Boys' High School in Invercargill and graduated from the University of Otago in Dunedin with a Bachelor of Arts with a major in English.
-He then trained as a librarian in Wellington and worked at Otago Polytechnic's Bill Robertson Library until he was made redundant in 2007.
+He then trained as a librarian in Wellington and worked at Otago Polytechnic's The Bill Robertson Library until he was made redundant in 2007.
 He then followed his partner, Jen Uren, whom he had known since their teenage years, to Christchurch where she had moved to in 1990.
 In Christchurch, Dickson worked at the Millennium Hotel as a kitchen hand and as an undertaker for Heritage Funeral Services.
 He developed bowel cancer and died on 4 February 2017.